Welcome! Thank you for considering Belmont Day Summer Discoveries Programs for your family.

 - Specialty Programs – These special programs focus on specific disciplines including theater, culinary arts, math, robotics, and art.
 They are offered during specific weeks for a smaller range of grades.

-Our summer programs and campers take full advantage of all that our 11-acre campus has to offer: two swimming pools, two athletic fields, tennis courts, playground, woodshop, 2 art studios, performing arts space, a full-sized gym, ropes course elements, archery field, and woods with hiking trails.
+Our summer programs and campers take full advantage of all that our 11-acre campus has to offer.
+Outdoors, you will find two swimming pools, two athletic fields and an archery field, tennis courts, a playground, and woods with hiking trails.
+The Schoolhouse includes a performing arts space, a full-sized gym with ropes course elements, and the opening of the Barn, our shiny new building, adds two additional gym spaces and several studios for arts, innovation, and woodworking.

 Questions?
 Be in touch.